hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 ## Allowlist peers

-You can can define specific IP subnets permitted to interact with the node using the [`--net-restrict`](../../reference/cli/options.md#net-restrict) configuration.
+You can define specific IP subnets permitted to interact with the node using the [`--net-restrict`](../../reference/cli/options.md#net-restrict) configuration.
 This restricts access to only those peers whose IP addresses fall within the allowed subnets.
 This is useful if you maintain a set of nodes and want to restrict which of those can connect to external nodes.

 ## Limit remote connections